 The Reasons Why Can't Create Recovery Drive in Windows 10

 You may have encountered this condition that computer displays “We can't create a recovery drive on this PC.
 Some required files are missing.
 To troubleshoot problems when your PC can't start, use your Windows installation disc or media” or “We can’t create the recovery drive.
-A problem occurred while creating the recovery drive” when boot up computer in Windows 10.
+A problem occurred while creating the recovery drive” when you create recovery drive in Windows 10.
 Thus, you might ask whether the Windows 10 “Reset” function can solve this problem.
 No, the Reset function only restores your system to factory settings, and the applications and your files will not exist anymore after reset.

 At present, you must want to figure out why you got this problem?
 There are some reasons for creating recovery drive stuck: